techidaily/site-games-able/source/_posts/deleting-outdated-data-from-your-ps5-saved-games.md

 ![Upload Saved Data to Cloud PS5](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/upload-saved-data-to-cloud-ps5.jpg)

  If you would rather not deal with the headache of deleting things off of your PS5 all the time, there is another option.
 You can upgrade your storage by purchasing an SSD for your PS5\.
-There are plenty of options on the market, including both[internal and external PS5 SSDs](https://www.makeuseof.com/internal-vs-external-ps5-ssd-how-to-choose/) .
-Finding[the best SSD for your PS5](https://www.makeuseof.com/best-m2-ssd-for-ps5/) can be daunting, but at least you won't have to worry about space anymore.
+There are plenty of options on the market, including both [internal and external PS5 SSDs](https://www.makeuseof.com/internal-vs-external-ps5-ssd-how-to-choose/) .
+Finding [the best SSD for your PS5](https://www.makeuseof.com/best-m2-ssd-for-ps5/) can be daunting, but at least you won't have to worry about space anymore.

 ## Save as Much Space as You Can on Your PS5